-The boundary condition implies that $\omega$ is an integer multiple of $\frac12$, and so must be zero.
+So we see that $\omega$ is a multiple of $\frac12$.
+The estimate \eqref{EQwindest} implies that it must be zero.
 As $\omega$ is constant along the flow (see Lemma \ref{WN}), it remains zero for all time. \end{rmk}

-\begin{rmk} Identifying which translate the solution converges to is a difficult open problem, similar to the problem of identifying the location of the final point singularity that planar curve shortening flow approaches (see \cite{bryantgriffiths}). \end{rmk}
+\begin{rmk} Identifying which straight line segment the solution converges to is a difficult open problem, similar to the problem of identifying the location of the final point that an embedded planar curve shortening flow approaches (see \cite{bryantgriffiths}). \end{rmk}

 For closed curves, if the oscillation of curvature is initially small, then the flow exists for all time and converges exponentially fast to a standard circle.
-This is the main result of \cite{W13}.
+This is the main result of \cite{W13} (see also \cite{GWconvcdf} and an extension to this in \cite{miuraokabe}).
 Also in \cite{W13} is an estimate of the \emph{waiting time}: as the limit is a circle and convergence is smooth, there exists a $T^*$ such that $k > 0$ for all $t > T^*$, that is, the flow is eventually convex.
 This is interesting in light of \cite{GI}, that shows convexity is in general lost under the flow.

 This is a symptom of the failure of the maximum principle for fourth-order differential operators.
 Another such symptom was identified by Elliott and Maier-Paape \cite{EM01}, that graphicality is typically lost in finite time.
 In our situation here, a natural `graph direction' exists: the rotation of $e$ by $\frac\pi2$.
-Let us denote this rotated vector by $f$.
+Let us denote this rotated vector by $e^\perp$.
 Indeed, analogously to the situation in \cite{W13}, there exists a waiting time $T^*$ such that for all $t>T^*$, we have

 That is, the flow is eventually graphical.
 This leads us to the natural question:

 \begin{QN} Suppose $|e|>0$.
 Let $\gamma:(-1,1)\times[0,\infty)\rightarrow\R^2$ be a solution to (CD) satisfying the assumptions of Theorem \ref{TMmainb}.
 Does there exist a $C = C(\gamma(\cdot,0))$ depending only on the initial data such that